 - Threats are the actors (insiders and outsiders) and natural events that might cause incidents if they acted on vulnerabilities causing impacts;

-- Assets are, specifically, information assets, in particular valuable information content but also, to a lesser extent, the storage vessels, computer hardware etc.;
+- Assets are, specifically, information assets, in particular valuable information content but also, to a lesser extent, the storage vessels, computer hardware etc. many of which are relatively cheap commodities these days;

-- Impacts are the harmful effects of incidents and calamities affecting assets, damaging the organization and its business interests, and often third parties;
+- Impacts are the harmful effects or consequences of incidents and calamities affecting assets, damaging the organization and its business interests, and often third parties;

 - Incidents range in scale from minor, trivial or inconsequential events up to calamities, disasters and outright catastrophes;